FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/visionportal_overview/visionportal-overview.rst

       Full Screen Preview

-Many other new and improved FTC features `await your discovery
+Many other new and improved features `await your discovery
 <https://github.com/FIRST-Tech-Challenge/FtcRobotController#release-information>`__
 in VisionPortal and beyond.

 ----

-In preparation for the 2023-2024 CENTERSTAGE season, the new FTC Software Development Kit (SDK) **VisionPortal** includes **built-in support for AprilTag technology**.
-Previously, FTC teams needed to download and incorporate external libraries, complicating the programming effort.
+In preparation for the 2023-2024 CENTERSTAGE season, the new Software Development Kit (SDK) **VisionPortal** includes **built-in support for AprilTag technology**.
+Previously, Teams needed to download and incorporate external libraries, complicating the programming effort.

 AprilTag is a popular vision technology for detecting a simple black-and-white tag, used to estimate **position and orientation**.
-In the 2022-2023 POWERPLAY game, many FTC teams enjoyed AprilTag’s reliable Autonomous performance for Signal Sleeve recognition.
+In the 2022-2023 POWERPLAY game, many Teams enjoyed AprilTag’s reliable Autonomous performance for Signal Sleeve recognition.

    .. figure:: images/005-AprilTag-Worlds.png